Skip to main content

 Souvenirs and Farewell

 A small counter on the ship was dedicated to selling various souvenirs to visitors: fridge stickers with the ship's photo, t-shirts, mugs, and spice kits.
-As a memento of the voyage and for my collection, I purchased a two-dimensional wooden model of the ship.
+As a memento of the voyage and for my collection, I purchased a two-dimensional model of the ship.
 We even met a Malayali officer serving onboard.

 After disembarking, we took a few final photos of the ship from the dockside.
 Saying goodbye to the vessel that offered us a new perspective and new experiences, we boarded the bus.
 After a long ride back through the maze of the seaport, we finally exited the gate and returned to the hustle of our daily work routine.